DevBrent3274/DevBrent3274/README.md

 ### Solutions are on the horizon!

-My name is Brent Johnson and I ma a Full Stack developer from Minnesota.
+My name is Brent Johnson and I am a Full Stack developer from Minnesota.
 - 🌱 I’m currently learning **Advanced React and Python**

 ### - [Portfolio](https://devbrent3274.github.io/react-portfolio/)